Michael Cunningham: Career

-The Hours established Cunningham as a major force in the American writing sphere, and his 2010 novel, By Nightfall, was also well received by U.S. critics.
+The Hours established Cunningham as a significant American writer.
+His 2010 novel, By Nightfall, was also well received by U.S. critics.
 Cunningham edited a book of poetry and prose by Walt Whitman, Laws for Creations, and co-wrote, with Susan Minot, a screenplay adapted from Minot's novel Evening.
 He was a producer for the 2007 film Evening, starring Glenn Close, Toni Collette, and Meryl Streep.

 In November 2010, Cunningham judged one of NPR's "Three Minute Fiction" contests.

 In April 2018, it was announced that Cunningham would serve as consulting producer for a revival of the Tales of the City miniseries, which is based on Armistead Maupin's book series of the same name.
 The miniseries premiered on June 7, 2019.

 Personal life

 Although Cunningham is gay, and married to psychoanalyst Ken Corbett, he dislikes being referred to as a gay writer, according to a PlanetOut article.
 While he often writes about gay people, he does not "want the gay aspects of [his] books to be perceived as their single, primary characteristic."
-Cunningham lives in Brooklyn, New York and works in Manhattan.
+Cunningham lives in Brooklyn, New York City, and works in Manhattan.